zzzprojects/docs/entityframeworkcore.com/pages/saving-data/saving-data-changetracker.md

 ### Detached

-If the entity or entities created or retrieved out of the scope of the current DbContext instance, then it will be marked as Detached.
+If the entity or entities are created or retrieved outside the scope of the current DbContext instance, then it will be marked as Detached.

 ```csharp